Habanero Peppers – Fruity, Spicy and Beautiful

 Signs of ripe habaneros:

 If your habaneros are still green, they are not ready to be picked.
 Be patient, as habaneros take a long time to mature!
-People commonly pick underripe habaneros because they can often appear to stay the exact same color and shape for weeks before beginning to turn orange or red.
+Gardeners often pick underripe habaneros because they can take so long to turn orange or red (4 weeks or longer after reaching a mature size).
 If you wait, they will eventually turn color and improve in flavor.

 Note: If your habaneros are still green when the threat of frost arrives, it is okay to pick your peppers before ripening.
 They are still edible, but they may be less spicy and/or flavorful.
 The seeds may also be underdeveloped.